Welcome!

-A birth session is unlike any other photography session.
 There are no forced smiles, no posing, no directing - Birth is a documentary session.
 Think of me as a National Geographic photographer - hiding in the bushes, far back, to capture nature doing its thing (only in a less creepy way since I was invited to be here...)
 Your job is to be present with your body, your partner and your baby so you can do the work of bringing life into the world.
-You can fully surrender to the moment knowing that when the whirlwind of labor, birth and those early weeks of postpartum haze subsides, you will have these photos to relive the best parts over and over.
+Fully surrender to each present moment, knowing you will have these photos to relive the best parts over and over.

 We will meet at least once during your pregnancy to get to know each other better and talk in detail about your preferences for birth images - usually over coffee at a local shop (on me!).
 I will send you a questionnaire prior to this coffee date to help you determine what you want most from your session.
 This is your chance to let me know exactly what you want to capture most.
 And if you're not quite sure what you want, we will talk through it to tailor your experience so you are thrilled when you get your birth gallery back.
 If you have chosen a package with doula support, we will also go over your birth preferences, any fears you may have, and come up with a plan for how I can best support you and your partner through this journey.